-As part of the PhD curriculum of our International Max Planck Research School (IMPRS), our PhD researchers perform at least 3 months of training in an international institution abroad.
+As part of the PhD curriculum of our International Max Planck Research School (IMPRS), our PhD researchers perform at least 3 months of training abroad at an international institution.

 Deutsches Klima Konsortium

-The Max Planck Institute for Biogeochemistry is member of the German Climate Consortium (DKK), a network of renowned German climate research institutions with the mandate to inform society, politicians and media on current results of climate research and to foster the dialogue between these representatives.
-The DKK has been founded in 2008 and is based in Berlin.
+The Max Planck Institute for Biogeochemistry is member of the German Climate Consortium (DKK), a network of renowned German climate research institutions with the mandate to inform society, politicians and the media about current results of climate research and to foster dialogue between these representatives.
+The DKK was founded in 2008 and is based in Berlin.

 Climate Service Center: Klimanavigator